tsanevp/Checkers/README.md

 # Checkers
 ## Software Requirements:
-In order to run and play the Checkers game, you must install or have an IDE that supports Python.
+To run and play the Checkers game, you must install or have an IDE that supports Python.
 ## How to Play:
-To play the game, you will need to download the Checkers directory to your respective IDE, then open the checkers_game_starter folder and run the main.py file.
+To play the game, you must download the Checkers directory to your respective IDE, then open the checkers_game_starter folder and run the main.py file.

 Official Checkers Game Rules may be referenced here: https://www.ultraboardgames.com/checkers/game-rules.php
 ## Game Play Screenshots: